How to Use an Old Tablet as an Android Auto Display

 Start with USB.
 It’s more reliable and helps you confirm everything works before trying wireless.

-- Enable Developer Options in Android Auto on your phone: Open Android Auto settings, tap the version number at the bottom 7 times, then tap the three-dot menu and select “Developer Settings.”
+3. Enable Developer Options in Android Auto on your phone: Open Android Auto settings, tap “Version and permission info” at the bottom 10 times, then tap the three-dot menu and select “Developer Settings.”
 Enable “Unknown Sources.”

 If it connects, you’ll see the familiar Android Auto home screen on your tablet.
 Google Maps, your music app, phone, and messages all accessible from the big screen.